PROBATE AND ADMINISTRATION

 If you approve them, both interim and final bills can be paid from the estate funds automatically and you will not need to make payment personally.

-However, should this apply our preferred method of payment is by debit card in person or by telephone or by bank transfer when our bank details will be advised.
+However, should this apply our preferred method of payment is cheque, debit card in person or by telephone and also by bank transfer; should you wish to pay by this method our bank details will be advised.

 Money Laundering, Terrorist Financing etc. Regulations